In this critical time of the COVID-19 pandemic, many companies have opted, or even mandated, that employees work from home.

 Come up with a schedule

 It’s important to have a routine when you don’t have natural transitions from one space to another.
 Plus, breaking up your day makes it more digestible and allows for variety so you don’t get bored and are able to stay focused.
+This is incredibly useful for those who have found themselves with new, four-legged coworkers during this time.
+Schedules, one of many dog parent productivity tips, can help set a less disruptive standard for your pets, and can make your work from home relationship a great one.

 When coming up with a schedule, fit in a couple of breaks.
 Some good ideas for breaks include: taking a walk, sitting outside with a cup of tea, 30 minutes of reading, sitting down for a meal, or calling a friend.
 Looking forward to a break allows you to reach a natural stopping point and relax, then feel refreshed and refocused when you get back to work.